Scripture Treasury

 Witness of Tradition

 The Fathers read Scripture ecclesially.
 St. Augustine interprets the two cities as distinct loves unfolding through history: one ordered to God, the other to self.
 St. Gregory the Great repeatedly warns pastors against flattering error for the sake of temporal peace.
+Rev. Fr.
 Cornelius a Lapide, commenting on remnant texts, emphasizes continuity of divine economy across covenants.
 St. Robert Bellarmine, treating the marks of the Church, preserves both visibility and trial: the Church remains public even when many within her fail.

 Tradition therefore refuses both triumphal illusion and annihilation rhetoric.
 The Church remains the Church even when fidelity appears concentrated among the few.